Program overview

 Graduates of the Bachelor of Applied Science in Geological Engineering can pursue a variety of career paths in Canada, including:

-- Geotechnical Engineer: Responsible for assessing soil and rock properties to ensure safe and effective construction practices.
+- Geotechnical Engineer: Responsible for assessing soil and rock properties to ensure the stability of structures and infrastructure.

 - Mining Engineer: Involved in the planning and execution of mining operations, ensuring safety and efficiency in resource extraction.